venugopalkadamba/Face_Verification_based_Attendance_system/README.md

 In this Attendance System the attendance for students is marked using Face verification.
 The Faculty has the permission to take Attendance, add a student, modify student details.
 The Faculty can also search for attendance of a student using Multiparameter Search, by specifying the student ID, date of attendance, period of Attendance.<br>
 The credentials for the Faculty are provided by the superuser who has access to the whole database.
 Only the superuser can update the attendance of a student.<br>
 **Django** web framework was used for the development of the whole web app. **OpenCv and face_recognition API's** were used for the development of Face Recognizer.
 The Face Recognizer can detect multiple faces at a time and mark their attendance into Database.<br>
-To run the web app on your local computer, install the necessary libraries using following command:<br>
+To run the web app on your local computer, install the required libraries([requirements.txt](https://github.com/venugopalkadamba/Face_Verification_based_Attendance_system/blob/master/requirements.txt)) using the command:<br>
 ```python
 pip3 install -r requirements.txt
 ```